 Sailing has been practiced for centuries; it played a crucial role in the development of civilizations.
 Sailing allowed humans greater mobility, faster way to travel through distances rather than moving on the land.
 There were many purposes for sailing, not all of them were good.
 We used sailing for transport, it was easier and more efficient, and we used sailing for trade to go to the lands and places where we could get goods and products that we didn’t have, fishing was more efficient because of sailing but we did warfare as well.
 Sailing greatly impacted exploration of the Worlds, we all heard about great explorers Marco Polo, Christopher Columbus, James Cook, Ferdinand Magellan, and Amerigo Vespucci.
 Sailing meant freedom, connection with nature, it was a passion of many because it was ruthless and beautiful at the same time.
 It took centuries for sailing to become a hobby and a sport.

 Sailing nowadays means a passion, passion to compete or passion just for fun.
 Many great locations around the globe crystallized as ‘to go’ places if you are a sailing enthusiast.
 If you are looking for the best sailing destinations in the world then Greece, Croatia, France, Thailand, Bahamas, Caribbean, Seychelles, or Polynesia are perfect places for you.
 Those countries offer the best winds, waters, and places to see and things to do while sailing.
-Mediterranean countries offer thousands of islands and thousands of wonders like Blue Cave tour from Split, or Mikonos Island in Greece, hidden bays and best sandy beaches can be discovered in waters of the Caribbean and Bahamas, and most romantic are turquoise waters in Seychelles.
+Mediterranean countries offer thousands of islands and thousands of wonders like Croatian Blue Cave, or Mikonos Island in Greece.
+While mentioning these two, we cannot skip popular Plitvice Lakes tour which is a reall heaven on the earth, with some of the best preserved nature environment in entire Europe.
+Hidden bays and best sandy beaches can be discovered in waters of the Caribbean and Bahamas, and most romantic are turquoise waters in Seychelles.
 Sailing truly can represent the best joys of life but on the other hand, sailing can be very competitive, rough, tough and ruthless.
 Our hero, Dominique Wavre is one of those brave ones that tasted sailing in his roughest definition by competitively sailing around the globe in single-handed, non-stop, Vendee Globe race.

 Born in Genève, son of an engineer and tennis player, he showed a passion for sailing in the early days on Lake Geneva and after he dedicated his life to sport sailing.
 Yacht racing became Dominique’s passion; he accumulated many victories on board of the Surprise, shined at the Olympic series and became French America’s Cup team coach before he turned into solo sailing.
 Finishing 5th overall on 2000 Vendee Globe he became the first person in Switzerland to sail around the world single-handed and without stopping.
 In 2005 he finished his second Vendee Globe in fourth place and few months after he started building his new, most known boat, Mirabaud.
 He fought many battles with Mirabaud, from Barcelona World Race to Vendee Globe races and those races just reflect the competitive and tough spirit that made him quit his profession and dedicate his life to sport sailing.
 He went through some of the toughest nautical challenges in his careers like single-handed La Figaro race, the Jacques Vabre transatlantic race, the Fastnet race, America’s Cup, and Vendee Globe that put his name into the history books.